MTDNRC-WRD/py_flowstats/hydrologic_stats_reference.md

 - `cv_julian_min` *(all_years only)*
   Coefficient of variation of Julian dates of annual minima.
 - `cv_julian_max` *(all_years only)*
   Coefficient of variation of Julian dates of annual maxima.
+- `phase (depreciated, see Mag7)`
+  Flow-weighted timing angle of the hydrograph (radians or degrees).
+- `amplitude (depreciated, see Mag7)`
+  Magnitude of seasonal variation in daily flow.

 ---

 ### 7. **Variability Statistics**
 From `compute_variability_stats`

-- `std_dev`
+- `std_daily`
   Standard deviation of daily streamflow.
 - `cv_daily`
   Coefficient of variation of daily streamflow (std / mean).